aws/porting-assistant-dotnet-ui/README.md

 **PortingAssistant.UI** package provides the source code of Porting Assistant's UI.

-For more information about Porting Assistant and to try the tool, please refer to the documenation: https://aws.amazon.com/porting-assistant-dotnet/
+For more information about Porting Assistant and to try the tool, please refer to the documentation: https://aws.amazon.com/porting-assistant-dotnet/

 ## Introduction